From “Family Business” to “Family Enterprise”: Reflections on a Changing Field

 Reflecting on how much has evolved in the family enterprise realm over the last fifteen years makes me all the more excited for where we go next, and how it will influence the greater success and satisfaction of enterprising families in the coming years.
 It is immensely rewarding to have a hand in shifting to a more nuanced and textured perspective in the field, as our notion of “family business” has given way to the more expansive language of enterprising families.
 Already, we’re beginning to see more mainstream shifts in how people think and talk about enterprising families and their diverse assets.
 I can only predict that as this continues into the future, families will be empowered to become even stronger players on the global economic stage.

-Judi Cunningham is the founder of the Family Enterprise Advisor (FEA) accreditation program - which is now run by the Family Enterprise Exchange (FEX) - Canada’s key education program for advisors who serve enterprising families.
+Judi Cunningham was the founding Executive Director of the Business Families Centre at UBC’s Sauder School of Business.
+She is also the founder of the Family Enterprise Advisor (FEA) accreditation program - which is now run by the Family Enterprise Exchange (FEX) - Canada’s key education program for advisors who serve enterprising families.
 She remains a faculty member of the FEA program, while also continuing to innovate family enterprise education in her work with the Trella Advisory Group.